andregri/krateo-template-terraform-cloud/README.md

-## Krateo Template Fireworks App
+## Krateo Template Terraform Cloud

-This is a template used to deploy a fully functional Fireworks App.
+This is a template used to deploy a workspace on Terraform Cloud.